 Notice that the experienced physician did not suggest using money to solve problems.
 He didn’t say to hire a nanny or a babysitter or a house cleaner or concierge.
 I appreciate that he suggested how the parents could change the situation themselves.
 After all, money can make work easier but money can’t make a marriage work.

 One further comment: without discussing explicit details, I’m not sure I agree with the advice on intimacy.
-For example, Tania also posted notes from a recent marriage conference where it was said Our husband’s need for sex is an emotional need..
 Is it satisfying a husband’s emotional need if his wife doesn’t seem interested in him?
 I believe men want to be wanted, just as women do.
 My advice would be that intimacy of all kinds flows best when partners feel strong emotionally, physically and spiritually.
 Giving each other time away from the kids and duties, finding time alone and time together for refreshment, may help.
 Desire, like love, can be a choice, and may be made in the mind (at least for some women).

 A paragraph later in Enoch’s post may provide more context for the advice given: